-- in combination with an aromatase inhibitor; - in combination with fulvestrant in women who have received prior endocrine therapy (see section 5.1).
+- in combination with an aromatase inhibitor as initial endocrine-based therapy in women or in men; or in combination with fulvestrant in patients who have received prior endocrine therapy (see section 5.1).

 In pre- or perimenopausal women, the endocrine therapy should be combined with a luteinizing hormone-releasing hormone (LHRH) agonist.